TheNoobInventor/lidarbot/README.md

 A development machine or PC (laptop or desktop) is used to run more computationally intensive applications like Gazebo and Rviz.
 Additionally, the PC can be used to control lidarbot remotely.

 Ubuntu 22.04 LTS is required for this project to work with ROS2 Humble.
 Ubuntu 22.04 LTS can be installed on a PC by following [this guide](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).
 The ROS2 Humble installation installation procedure is avaiable [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-The Desktop version is installed on the PC which includes RViz:
+The Desktop version is installed on the PC (which includes RViz):

 ```
 sudo apt install ros-humble-desktop